 This will enable authorities to identify who is supplying dogs.
 If a person is claiming to have bred a dog, their ‘dog owner number’ can be searched on the centralised registration system to confirm that they have an approval to breed.

 Approved dog breeders will not be issued with a specific ‘dog breeder number’ but will use their ‘dog owner number’ when transferring a dog.

-a ‘dog supply approval’ from the State Government.
+has obtained a ‘dog supply approval’ from the State Government.